-It is possible to monitor the memory usage of the JVM by using JConsole.
+An alternative would be to monitor the memory usage of the JVM by using JConsole.
+Note that this will prevent starting a second MATLAB instance and may lead to problems with the MATLAB Compiler (mcc).
 Additionally there are some 3rd party tools, such as JMP, which provide more features.
 With either option, you must use a tool which is compatible with the version of the Java Runtime Environment (JRE) which MATLAB is using.
 You can find the version of the JRE by executing the following command at the MATLAB prompt:

 Information on JMP is available here: